 Egyptian doctors were also considered the best in the ancient Mediterranean.
 They figured out how to set broken bones, pull out infected teeth, and massage aching muscles.
 They did a lot of early research into how the human body worked.

 Science in Ancient Egypt, by Geraldine Woods (1998).
-For kids.
+Easy reading.

 Technology in the Time of Ancient Egypt, by Judith Crosher (1998).
 Also for kids.
 Includes some activities for kids to try at home or at school.